Signal vs Telegram: How to choose the best WhatsApp alternative

 Considering the amount of data WhatsApp and Facebook collect, it’s understandable many privacy-conscious users want to cut ties.
 How do we choose the best alternative, though?
 Truth be told, WhatsApp has been around for a while and it has some great features people have relied upon on a daily basis.

 The good news is there are apps that can be just as good.
 We compared Signal vs Telegram security perks and other features to help you make the right choice.
 But first, let’s make a quick intro.

 Signal is a private messenger created by a non-profit, Signal Foundation.
 It has top-tier encryption based on Signal Messaging Protocol.
 So if you put security first, Signal is a great choice (Elon Musk recommends it).
 The messenger is pretty new and does lack some bells and whistles like animated emojis.
 Plus, many people say the UI could be better.
 But other than that, superb encryption makes it worth a try.

-Telegram is WhatsApp’s longtime competitor created by Pavel Durov, a Russian entrepreneur who’s behind Russia’s most popular social media platform.
+Telegram is WhatsApp’s longtime competitor created by Pavel Durov, the founder of a media platform VK, popular in the CIS.
 People love Telegram because it’s fast, easy-to-use, and has cloud-based storage that allows you to share files of any size, limitlessly.
 Also, Telegram offers secret chats where users can privately exchange self-destructing messages.

 Signal vs Telegram encryption